zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 makecert -sk ContosoInsurance -iv RootCATest.pvk -n "CN=<<YOUR MACHINE NAME>>" -ic RootCATest.cer -sr localmachine -ss my -sky exchange -pe
 ```

-4. Keep the command prompt open
+4. Keep the command prompt open.

 5. You must now associate this certificate with all SSL transactions within IIS Express.
 To do this, **re-open the Certificates MMC snap-in** from the previous section.